The birth of a nation, the Canadian Corps captures Vimy Ridge

 As a loyal member of the British Empire, Canada too was now at war with Germany.
 She quickly decided to create an Expeditionary Force and Canadians mobilized right away.
 By September, over 40,000 men had volunteered.

-The ranks for this regiment were filled in some eight days, consisting almost entirely of trained ex-regular soldiers who had served with the British Army.
+The ranks for this regiment were filled in some eight days, consisting almost entirely of trained ex-regular soldiers who had served with the British Army, that is British ex-pats who had settled in Canada.
 On December 21, 1914, this regiment arrived in France and was the first Canadian unit committed to battle.
 So, Canada was at war with Germany in early August, and four months later a Canadian regiment was in France on its way to battle.

 Valcartier military mobilization camp, 1914, courtesy of Canada & World War One - the First Contingent.